smcclab/smc-course/_resources/01-faq.md

 - [COMP3710](https://programsandcourses.anu.edu.au/2022/course/COMP3710)
 - [COMP6470](https://programsandcourses.anu.edu.au/2022/course/COMP6470)

-The course content & assessment is the same for the undergraduate (COMP3710) and masters (COMP6740) versions of the course.
+The course content and assessment is the same for the undergraduate (COMP3710) and masters (COMP6740) versions of the course.

+## How do I enrol in Laptop Ensemble? {#how-to-enrol}

+Enrolment for ANU Laptop Ensemble is by permission code, and there are two steps:

+- Fill in the [expression of interest form (link)](https://forms.office.com/r/UVJBTZfLVU), we will let you know when the first LENS workshop is scheduled.

+- Show up in the first week and we will arrange a permission code for your enrolment.

+If you've got questions about enrolling in Laptop Ensemble, get in touch with [Charles Martin](mailto:charles.martin@anu.edu.au).

 ## What music background is required?